ahultgren/hamster/README.md

 # Hamster

-_The ultimate cache module.
+_The ultimate Javascript cache module.
-Completely unobtrusive and failsafe caching of anything.
+Unobtrusive and failsafe caching of anything.
-Cache functions instead of data._
+Caches functions instead of data._

 ## But how?